skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 ..   types to save costs.

 AI is highly **capacity and cost intensive**, many orders of magnitude more so than prior cloud workloads.
-To increase capacity and reduce costs, AI teams use diverse compute across:
+To increase capacity and reduce costs, AI teams are using compute anywhere and in whatever forms they can.

-- Locations: Teams have access to a mix of hyperscalers (AWS/GCP/Azure/OCI), AI GPU clouds, different regions within a cloud, and/or several Kubernetes or Slurm clusters.
+- Locations: AI teams use a mix of hyperscalers (AWS/GCP/Azure/..), GPU clouds (CoreWeave/Lambda/..), many regions within a cloud, or several Kubernetes clusters.
+- Hardware: Different GPU generations for different tasks (e.g., H100 for training, A100/L4 for inference); accelerators on hyperscalers (e.g., TPUs, Trainium, Inferentia).
-- Pricing models: Teams use a mix of reserved, on-demand, spot instances to save costs.
+- Pricing models: Teams use a mix of reserved, on-demand, spot GPUs to save costs.

-- Hardware: Teams use different accelerators (e.g., H100/A100, TPUs, Trainium/Inferentia).
+For example, it is common for AI teams to use reserved H100 on cloud X for training and on-demand/spot L4 on cloud Y for large-scale batch inference.

+As such, AI heavily requires diverse compute, and Sky Computing presents a natural solution.
+Sky allows AI teams to **use a single interface to easily and portably run AI** workloads on their diverse compute.
+Also, Sky cuts down the large AI bills and enlarges capacity by auto-optimizing workloads to the best compute choices.

 ..
+These benefits apply even if a team uses one cloud provider.

+..  without tedious infra burden on the AI and infra teams.

+..
+Sky Computing naturally **unifies diverse compute** into a simple interface, solving this challenge.
+..
+By running workloads with Sky's unified interface, users can *easily and portably* run AI workloads on diverse compute,
+.. thereby increasing capacity and lowering costs.
+Importantly, these benefits come
+.. without tedious infra burden on the AI and infra teams.

+..
 Thus, utilizing diverse compute across locations, pricing
 .. models, and hardware is critical for AI workloads to increase capacity and reduce costs.

-However, the search space of (locations, pricing models, hardware) is large and complex to optimize, so using diverse compute across these dimensions is a difficult infra challenge.
+..
+However, the search space of (locations, pricing models, hardware) is large and
+.. complex to optimize, so using diverse compute across these dimensions is a difficult
+.. infra challenge.

 ..
 However, using diverse compute across these dimensions is a hard infra
 .. challenge: the search space of (locations, pricing models, hardware) is large and